 I - Balancing Account Adopted Costs

-J - Illustrative Rates
+J - Interim Rates

 K - Adopted Transcript Corrections

 ALTERNATE DECISION AUTHORIZING PACIFIC GAS AND ELECTRIC COMPANY’S REVENUE REQUIREMENT FOR 2015-2017 FOR GAS TRANSMISSION AND STORAGE SERVICES

 Summary

 This decision adopts a revenue requirement for 2015 of $1.046 billion for Pacific Gas and Electric Company (PG&E) to provide gas transmission and storage (GT&S) services.
 The adopted revenue requirement, however, will be reduced by the incremental amount of 2015 revenues that would be amortized over a five-month period associated with the delay caused by PG&E’s violation of the ex parte rules.
 Until a final revenue requirement is adopted, a placeholder disallowance of $137.840 million is used for the establishment of interim rates.
 Based on the placeholder disallowance, the 2015 revenues to be recovered from ratepayers is $908.355 million, an increase of $192.976 million, or 27%% over 2014 authorized gas transmission and storage revenues.